Changing The Lives of Our

 Whether you need to know if you have a claim or how to pursue it, Deitch & Perone, P.C., can guide you.
 Contact our firm in West Long Branch or Scotch Plains for a free case review.

 If you secure the maximum value of your claim, it should cover the medical costs, property damage and other expenses related to the accident.
 However, insurance companies do not always give claimants what they deserve.
-Working with an experienced lawyer can help you get compensation that covers the full extent of your bills.
+Working with an experienced lawyer can help you get the compensation that covers the full extent of your bills.

 The statute of limitations is the time period in which you can file a personal injury lawsuit.
-The clock starts ticking on the date of the accident or, in some cases such as medical malpractice, the discovery of the injury.
+The clock starts ticking on the date of the accident or – in some cases, such as medical malpractice – the discovery of the injury.
 While a lawsuit is not always necessary, preparing for the possibility is smart.

 Even if your deadline is a few years away, there are multiple steps to complete before starting a lawsuit.
 Therefore, it is important to begin pursuing a claim as soon as possible after an accident.
 Starting early gives you and your lawyer time to find evidence, try to negotiate a fair settlement and prepare for trial when necessary.